JaN0h4ck/JaN0h4ck/README.md

 - 👋 Hi, I’m @JaN0h4ck
-- 👀 I’m interested in Gaming and Movies
+- 🚲 I’m interested in Bicycles, Gaming and Movies
-- 🌱 I’m currently learning C++, C#, Blender, Unity and Godot
+- 🔥 Godot Ultra
-- 🤓 Currently in an internship at [Cloudwerk](https://github.com/Cloudwerk) doint Frontend Web Development with TS and React
+- 🤓 Currently jobbing at [Cloudwerk](https://github.com/Cloudwerk) doing Frontend Web Development with TS and React
 - 🌐 I'm cool with any pronouns

 <!---